naspredam/rest-micronaut-reactive-kotlin-users/README.md

 |GET| /users/{user_id} | Get specific user data |
 |DELETE| /users/{user_id} | Delete specific user data |

+## How to run the application

+It was created a makefile to help on this, where we have the tasks:

+- start: creates the images and up the docker-compose (uping the service and the database)
+- stop: downs the docker-compose (stopping and removing any docker started on the docker-compose)
+- restart: does stop and start
+- logs: shows the log, tailing, of the docker-compose containers that are up (service and database)

 ## Default micronaut documentation

 ### Feature jdbc-hikari documentation